-Preferred primary sites are listed for this disease in the primary site field; however, involvement in other sites is possible, but rare.
-If you have confirmation that the only involved site is something other than the preferred primary listed, then code to that primary site.
+Lymph nodes (C770-C779) are the usual primary sites; however, involvement in other sites is possible.
+If you have confirmation that the only involved site is something other than the lymph nodes, then code to that primary site.
+See Module 7.

 Most patients present with stage II disease.
 B symptoms are encountered in approximately 40% of cases.
 Massive mediastinal disease is an adverse prognostic disease.